r2devops/docs/README.md

     date: 2023-04-14
     ---
     ```
-5. The `authors` attribute is defined inside the [authors file](./blog/authors.yml), if you need to create a new author, follow the same syntax than the existing ones
+5. **Specify the author**: The `authors` attribute should match an entry in the [authors file](./blog/authors.yml).
+If you need to add a new author, follow the existing syntax in the file.

-6. Define a h1 title at the top of the file (in markdown it's like that: `# My title`), that will be the main title of your page that will be used as meta-data
+6. **Add a title**: Define a H1 title at the top of the file (in markdown, use `# My title`).
+This will be the main title of your page and will be used as metadata.

-7. Blog article previews when visualizing all the blog articles should be manually defined, you just have the put this `<!-- truncate -->` where you want the preview of the blog post to stop
+7. **Set the preview point**: To define where the preview of the blog post ends when viewing all blog articles, insert `<!-- truncate -->` at the desired cutoff point.

 ## Local Development